FAQ:

 Q. Is Robert Pearson primarily a composer or is he really a writer?
 A person can't be a professional author and a professional composer, right?

-A. This is a dilemma that has dogged Pearson for most of his adult life.
-In fact, there are many professional artists who do two arts equally as well.
+A. This question shows a dilemma that has occured to Pearson for most of his adult life.
+In fact, there are many well-known professional artists who do two arts equally as well.
 Pearson does not see himself as a better writer than he is a composer.
-In fact, many professional classical composers consider him an excellent composer and professional authors consider him an excellent non-fiction author and poet.
-These artists who do both arts are sometimes called polyartists (they are also called Renaissance persons).
-Pearson is a bit unique in that he is also a theorist apart from being just an author -- he has been actively contributing to world theory since the young age of 22 when he released the first versions of the Virtuism, ParaMind and other ideas in self-published books and journals and a arts magazine published in N.Y.
-Such a situation is considered by him more than a burden than a virtue -- the tendency for many people is think such a person is a bit crazy unless they are already well respected by many people.
+In fact, many professional classical composers consider him an excellent composer.
+Many professional authors consider him an excellent non-fiction author and poet.
+These artists who do more than one art are sometimes called polyartists, or sometimes they are called "Renaissance men."
+Pearson is a bit unique in that he is also a theorist -- he has been actively contributing to world theory since the young age of 22 when he released the first versions of Virtuism and ParaMind Theory in self-published books and journals.
+An art magazine published in N.Y. called Artitude published the first version in 1986.
+Such a situation is considered by him more as much a burden as a blessing -- some think such a person is a bit crazy unless they are already well respected by many people.
+Creativity is seen as a virtue unless a person is too creative!
 Such people are the inventors Buckminister Fuller and Nicola Tesla, the television celebrity Steve Allen, and rock stars Brian Eno and David Byrne.
-Even philosophers like G.I.
-Gudjieff and Rudolph Steiner, if they didn't have the strange metaphysical element (which cancel them out academically), would be considered polyartists and poly-theorists).
+Even "philosophers" like G.I.
+Gudjieff and Rudolph Steiner, if they didn't have the strange metaphysical element (which cancel them out academically), would be considered polyartists and poly-theorists.
 In fact, today interdisciplinary studies are very popular in almost every university and many artists are similar to Pearson in some way of taking their work seriously in the theoretical level.

 Q. Can I get Robert Pearson to speak at my group (college, church, institute)?

 Because of various resistences to new ideas, the idea of a book being written in language close to the average person's but using concepts of academic or "Western" psychology was a shock to many.
-The book was bought by people online, various local bookstores, even put in window and side aisle displays, but there were still some who rejected carrying the book.
-Academics have a problem addressing issues of the "common man's religion," and Pearson saw that theology should be built on issues relating to mental health.
+The book was bought by people online, at various bookstores, even put in window and side aisle displays, but there were still some who rejected carrying the book.
+Many academics have a problem addressing and respecting issues of the "common man's religion," and Pearson saw that theology should be built on issues relating to mental health.
 His two books on religion and mental health therefor form a type of theological guideline.
 It's more important for theologians to figure out how religions operate psychologically in people than how they operate purely "theologically."

 Q. Robert Pearson writes about a lot of spiritual subjects, exactly what are his spiritual beliefs?